 The trick to reducing your symptoms is to focus on reducing the pressure that is currently being applied to your median nerve.
 Rigid wrist splints are the best course of action to take initially.
 These should be worn every night in bed, and you will probably notice your symptoms will start to subside.
 Some people wake up from the pain of CTS during the night, and wearing these splints can help improve your symptoms so you can sleep more comfortably.
 You might also notice you have less pain and swelling.

 Injections and painkillers provide two other possibilities.
 The final option, reserved for those who experience severe symptoms, is surgery.
 If you have tried everything else and you are still suffering from symptoms, you may end up looking at this as an option.

-This is the most important question you need an answer to.
 Since 49% of occupational health conditions reported in 2009 were musculoskeletal disorders, including CTS, it makes sense to do everything you can to reduce your symptoms if you have the condition.
 However, you can also ask about the chances of making a claim and receiving an award as the result.

 Accident Advice Helpline has dealt with many other claims relating to carpal tunnel syndrome.
 The amounts received depend on various factors, but our personal injury lawyers are on hand to see if they can help you understand where you are.

 How much will a claim be worth with carpal tunnel?
 Why not find out more today by calling us on 0800 689 0500 or ringing 0333 500 0993 from your mobile instead.
 You are closer than you think to getting the answers you need, and if our lawyers can prove someone was negligent, your case may end up with you being awarded compensation.
 Don’t delay – call us as soon as possible and you could soon find out what your individual claim might be worth.
 Make sure you get what you deserve with our expert no-obligation help.